 Road to Security: Our SOC2 and PCI Certifications

 Data security is top-of-mind with everyone now, especially anyone who shops online.
 So, it is critical that call centers assure customers and business partners that their credit card and other sensitive information is safe.
-In order to build that trust, many call centers take the necessary steps to obtain Service Organization Control (SOC2) and Payment Card Industry Data Security Standard (PCI DSS or PCI for short) certifications, which offers independent third-party verification that a call center is using stringent security measures.
+In order to build that trust, many call center management teams take the necessary steps to obtain Service Organization Control (SOC2) and Payment Card Industry Data Security Standard (PCI DSS or PCI for short) certifications, which offers independent third-party verification that a call center is using stringent security measures.

 Here at The Connection®, we are proud to be both SOC2 compliant and PCI certified.
 Here is what that means for call centers like us.